-This report provides a comprehensive overview of trends and developments in the Philippines telecommunications market.
-The report analyses the Telecoms Infrastructure, mobile, fixed broadband, and Digital Economy sectors.
+This report provides a comprehensive overview of trends and developments in Philippines telecommunications market.
+The report analyses the Telecoms Infrastructure, mobile, fixed broadband, Digital Media and Digital Economy sectors.
 Subjects include:

 Researcher:- Phil Harpur

-In recent few years, the major operators have also been forced to cope with the pressures of slowing growth in traditional areas.
+During the last few years, the major operators have also been forced to cope with the pressures of slowing growth in traditional areas of the market and rising investment needs for new growth areas such as consumer broadband – both fixed line and mobile.
 In particular, there has been good progress in the rollout of optical fibre infrastructure.
 PDLT announced plans to accelerate a network modernisation plan that will see it switching to fibre over the following two years.

 Fixed broadband penetration in the Philippines remains relatively low mainly due to a limited number of fixed lines and the dominance of the mobile platform, which has in turn driven the mobile broadband market.